Surajpok/SurajPokhrel/README.md

 </a>

 ### Glad to see you here!
-Proficient in creating dynamic, user-centric web and mobile applications, I work with modern technologies like Next.js, React.js, MongoDB, Node.js, Express.js, Firebase, and Postman.
-While I frequently use the MERN stack, I’m adaptable to other tools and frameworks as required.
+I'm a software engineer with a passion for building dynamic, user-centric web and mobile applications.
+My expertise spans modern technologies like Next.js, React.js, MongoDB, Node.js, Express.js, Firebase, and Postman.
+Although I primarily work with the MERN stack, I’m flexible and adept at using various tools and frameworks to fit project needs.

-A collaborative team player with a passion for solving problems, I thrive in fast-paced development environments.
-I also value humor and enjoy bringing a positive energy to the workplace.
+As a collaborative problem solver, I thrive in fast-paced environments and love crafting solutions that optimize both performance and user experience.
+Plus, I enjoy bringing humor and positivity to the teams I work with!
 <br/>

-### Technologies I have previously worked with:
+### Technologies I have worked with:

 - JavaScript, C/C++, HTML, CSS 3, Python
 - Popular Python libraries, including pandas, NumPy, Matplotlib, and many more.